 Hours subject to change.

-Please note: we do NOT notify artists through ZAPP.
-You will receive an email from the DMAF office.
+Notifications Emailed – on or before March 1, 2018 Please note: we do NOT notify artists through ZAPP.
+You will receive an email from the DMAFoffice.

 Round Two is the first scoring round.
 Each artist’s set of images will be projected for approximately eight seconds.
-After which the jury will begin scoring on a laptop in front of them.
-From the beginning, each set of artist’s images will be projected.
+After which the jury will begin scoring on a laptop in front of them while the six submitted images are projected in front of them.
 As the set of images is projected, the Artist Statement is read aloud.
 The jury will score each artist’s set of images a traditional 1 through 7, with no 4.

 Round Three comes after all applying artists have been scored.
-A median score is determined and all artists scoring above the median score move to the next round.
-Round Three is scored by the jury with a show of hands.
+After Round Two, a median score is determined, and all artists scoring under the median are removed.
+The artists remaining are first viewed again in a complete overview for 10 seconds each.
+We then go back to the beginning and display each artist’s set of six images.
+Each set of images is discussed and scored by the jury with a show of hands.
 A majority vote moves the artist into the next round.
-This round begins with another complete overview of all remaining artists.
-Once completed, we return to the beginning and start scoring.
 The artist’s set of images remain on the screen for as long as requested by the jury.